kaplas/nepsynakka.fi/README.md

-# nepsynakka.fi
+# Nepsynakka

-Landing page for nepsynakka.fi.
-Please see http://nepsynakka.fi for more information.
+Landing page for Nepsynakka.
+Please see http://nepsynakka.fi for more information about the situation of the project (only in Finnish, sorry).